Parting Shots: Reception

-Parting Shots was not well received by critics, with Total Film describes Winner's work as "offensive", "incompetent" and "bad in every possible way".
+Parting Shots was not well received by critics, with Total Film describing Winner's work as "offensive", "incompetent" and "bad in every possible way".
 Andrew Collins gave a strongly negative review of the film: "Parting Shots... is going to set the course of British film-making back 20 years.
 It is not only the worst British film produced in this country since Carry On Emmannuelle (quite a feat in itself), it is a thoroughbred contender for the crown of Worst Film Ever Made".
 In a hostile overview of Winner's films, Christopher Tookey wrote "Parting Shots is not only the most horrible torture for audiences that Winner has ever devised.
 It is also profoundly offensive, even by Winner's standards".

 Charlotte O'Sullivan, The Independent's film editor, wrote that Parting Shots was "the worst film I've ever seen".
 O'Sullivan also took issue with the film for glorifying vigilantism: "It's Michael Winner and you know, he doesn't have any sense of irony.
 He seems to be saying it is okay to go and kill people".
 The journalist Miles Kington later wrote that despite the film's "glittering cast", it "was possibly the worst film ever made".
 In its entry on Michael Winner, the book Contemporary British and Irish Film Directors wrote that Parting Shots "makes a bold challenge for the hotly contested mantle of worst British film ever made."
 British film historian I.Q.
 Hunter, discussing the question "What is the worst British film ever made?", listed Parting Shots as one of the candidates for that title.